 Bottom Line

-Waiting to book a flight home for Christmas and the holidays is not a sound strategy.
+Waiting to book a flight home for the holidays is not a sound strategy.

 Could prices drop over the next few weeks?
 Sure, in theory.
-But they're far, far more likely to go up (and keep going up) as the holidays draw closer, with travelers hitting the skies in record numbers.
+But they're far, far more likely to go up (and up) as the holidays draw closer, with travelers hitting the skies in record numbers.
+That means you should look for – and book – your flights now … and rebook if prices suddenly drop.